The Purpose of Home learning

 We believe that homework is an important element of the partnership between home and school.
 It is a way of ensuring pupils develop independent thought, practise key skills and consolidate learning currently being undertaken in class.

-We set homework that is purposeful, consistent and manageable for all pupils, following the guidelines below:
+- We set homework that is purposeful, consistent and manageable for all pupils.

 - Homework will be matched to individual children’s needs.

 - Homework will be monitored by the teacher on the due date.
 The schools Behaviour Policy will be followed if children do not complete homework tasks to the required standard or fail to hand in their homework on time.

 - All Home Learning will be set on a Wednesday and due in on Monday.

 - Pupils will receive ReadiWriter Spelling (choose one activity from each hexagon to work on through the week e.g. one per day), Mathletics (two activities for KS1 and three for KS2) as well as weekly home reading.

 - KS2 pupils are expected to write their own comments into their Homework Diaries and an adult will need to sign that this has been completed.
 KS1 pupil comments can be written by adults.
 Pupils will be awarded up to five house points for their reading each week e.g. 1 point for each day of reading.
 We expect at least five entries per week for all children.

 - Pupils will have their reading books changed on the following days:

 Monday – Year 1

 Reception and Year 2 pupils have their books changed throughout the week.
 Pupil’s ‘book change day’ are written in the front of their reading diaries.